pranavdhawale/pranavdhawale/README.md

 ## About Me: 🤗

 - 📚 I’m currently exploring DevOps & Cloud ☁️
-- 🥅 2024 Goals: Learn more about Docker and Kubernetes 🧑‍💻
+- 🥅 2025 Goals: Learn more about Network 🧑‍💻
-- 👯 I’m looking to collaborate on Real World Applications 😃
+- 👯 I’m looking to collaborate on Server Architecture & Networking 😃
 - ⚡ Fun fact: I ❤️ to Eat 🍽️ and Travel 🧳
-- 🎓 Education: Pursing B.Tech Computer Engineering at <abbr title="MUKESH PATEL SCHOOL OF TECHNOLOGY MANAGEMENT & ENGINEERING">MPSTME</abbr> 🖥️
+- 🎓 Education: Pursing B.Tech Computer Engineering at NMIMS's MUKESH PATEL SCHOOL OF TECHNOLOGY MANAGEMENT & ENGINEERING 🖥️

 ### Languages: 🧰